 No, You Can’t Get a CDL License Without Going to School

-As of February 7, 2022, all new drivers that want to get a CDL will need to go to a registered school with the FMCSA to satisfy the new ELDT requirements.
+All new drivers that want to get a CDL will need to go to a registered truck driver training school with the FMCSA to satisfy the new ELDT requirements (as of February 7, 2022).

-If you’re looking for a career in the trucking industry, you’ll need a certificate of completion of minimum training standards from a registered truck driving school before doing the CDL exam.
+If you’re looking for a career in the trucking industry, you’ll need to complete minimum truck driver training standards from a registered truck driving school before doing the CDL exam.

 ELDT Exceptions